Particular/docs.particular.net/nservicebus/messaging/callbacks_enabling-callbacks_callbacks_[2,).partial.md

 ## Enabling callbacks

-Callbacks have been made opt-in.
-The requesting endpoint has to enable the callbacks explicitly.
+The requesting endpoint has to enable the callbacks via configuration:

 snippet: EnableCallbacks-Default